heskarioth/py-booking.com/README.md

 No problem buddy.
 I decided to build my own.

 Lastly, I haven't found any unofficial booking.com API here in GitHub.
-So yes.
-If you need it, please feel free to steal whatever you need.
-Figuring out the right request parameters and div classes structure to scrape did take a while.
+So yes, feel free to steal whatever you need.
+Figuring out the right Requests parameters and div classes structure to scrape did take me a while, no need for you to do the same.
 Enjoy.

 PS
 <i>'Cheapest accommodation near me'</i> represents the MVP idea.
 Ideally I want to extend this project and turn it into a fully fledge trip planner capable of suggest me best places to stay based on number of days I want to stay in a given city, distance I want to travel, money budget, attractions I want to see and more.
 Stay tuned.